 Dinosaur Park Information:

 The Essex County Dinosaur Park is a 16 acre tract located off of Locust Ave in Roseland, NJ that is open to the public by scheduled tours only (call 973.228.8776 to inquire).
 The site was discovered by two Livingston youths in 1968 when more than 1,500 dinosaur tracks were found.
 The tracks are thought to be from the late Triassic (a geologic period from about 250 to 200 million years ago) and early Jurassic periods (206 to 144 million years ago) and discovered in an area of the third Watchung mountain when the Walter Kidde & Co.
 Rock Quarry was operating.

 Excavation or digs are prohibited without written permission from the Essex County Park System.
-However, without disturbing the area, you may still find some interesting pieces of rock.
-Just remember park ordinance requires that absolutely nothing be removed from the site (except litter please).
+The site is only open to guided tours.
+Park ordinance requires that absolutely nothing be removed from the site (except litter please).

 The Livingston youth who brought attention to the site and was instrumental in working toward its National Historic Register status is now known as Dr. Paul E. Olsen, a renowned paleontologist.

 Dr. Olsen is a leading expert in the dinosaur fossils of New Jersey and the region’s geology during that era.
 When Olsen was 14, he and a friend heard that dinosaur footprints had been discovered in a stone quarry owned by the Kidde company of Clifton, NJ, on the Livingston-Roseland border .
 In the years that followed, Olsen and his friend found thousands of fossils and dinosaur footprints in the folded deposits of shale and sandstone.

-They wanted to prevent the site from being developed and began extended lobbying and a media campaign to make the quarry a protected park area.
+The young paleontologists wanted to prevent the site from being developed and began extended lobbying and a media campaign to make the quarry a protected park area.
 While the surrounding area was protected as park land, the quarry itself was not.
 After having no luck getting New Jersey state officials to protect the area, Olsen continued his letter-writing campaign to President Richard Nixon.
 They even sent Nixon a dinosaur footprint cast from the site.
 The quarry was divided and the most fossil-rich portion was preserved and donated to Essex County Park Commission.
 Olsen succeeded in getting the Riker Hill Fossil Site being named a National Natural Landmark in June 1971 (unlisted due to access and sensitivity issues).
 The rest of the quarry was later developed into the Nob Hill apartment complex (now known as Everly).
 Olsen appeared in Life magazine in Dec.
 1970 and got a commendation from president Richard Nixon.
 He went on to become a leading paleontologist, publishing papers on the Riker Hill discoveries as an undergraduate at Yale, where he received a doctorate in biology in 1984.

 Dr. Olsen is now a geology professor at Columbia University, and also works at the University’s Lamont–Doherty Earth Observatory.